henrywoo/linux-kernel-updater/README.md

 ### Installation

-#### Ubuntu-based Distributions (Ubuntu, Linux Mint, Elementary, etc)
-Packages are available in Launchpad PPA for supported Ubuntu releases.
-Run the following commands in a terminal window:

-    sudo apt-add-repository -y ppa:teejee2008/ppa
-    sudo apt-get update
-    sudo apt-get install ukuu

-Ukuu should not be used on older Ubuntu systems as upgrading to very new kernels can break older systems.

 #### Debian & Other Linux Distributions
 This application fetches kernels from [kernel.ubuntu.com](http://kernel.ubuntu.com/~kernel-ppa/mainline/) which are provided by Canonical and meant for installation on Ubuntu-based distributions.
 These should not be used on Debian and other non-Ubuntu distributions such as Arch Linux, Fedora, etc.

 ### Downloads & Source Code
 Ukuu is written using Vala and GTK3 toolkit.
-Source code and binaries are available from the [GitHub project page](https://github.com/teejee2008/ukuu).
+Source code and binaries are available from the [GitHub project page](https://github.com/henrywoo/linux-kernel-updater).

 ### Build instruction